- Plants have more fiber and less protein as they mature.

 Sweet smelling hay is appealing to people and horses and indicates available energy (sugar).
 A sweet smell is an incentive for the horse to eat the hay and get its full nutritional value.

-Don’t be too concerned about color.
-Remember, weeds are also green in color.
+- Don’t be too concerned about color.
+Remember, weeds are also green.

 Horse quality hay should be baled between 10 and 15 percent moisture.